hmc-cs111-spring2023/cs111-project-pitch-Aayush141/contract.md

 _What will you do to make sure that you can give consistent and actionable feedback to other people in the class?_

+Understand what the goals of their project are, why a DSL is the right match for their project.
+Once I know this well, I can consistently read their updates and see how this lines up with the goals, and what changes that may need to be made.

 ## Success

 _At the end of the semester, what would you be proud to show or tell someone about your project?_

 ## Assessment

 _Looking over your responses to the previous questions, what would you consider to be an "A-" for your project?
 What would you consider to be an "A"?_

+A :  Everything working, and well implemented.
+Just working is not enough though, because the overall design is important too.
+Doing some research and trying different design styles before chosing one would be important.
+A- :  At least some fluency and DSL-y features implemeneted.
+The design should not be overly confusing.